-(1) Attending physicians may authorize time loss and manage [provide] medical services subject to the limitations of these rules.
-However, an MCO may designate any medical service provider as an attending physician who may provide medical services to an enrolled worker in accordance with ORS 656.260.

-(2) Authorized primary care physicians may provide medical services to injured workers subject to the terms and conditions of the governing MCO.

-(3) Attending physicians may prescribe treatment to be carried out by persons licensed to provide a medical service or by persons not licensed to provide a medical service.
-Those persons not licensed to treat independently or not licensed to provide a medical service, may only provide treatment prescribed by the attending physician which is rendered under the physician's direct control and supervision.
-Reimbursement to a worker for home health care provided by a worker's family member is not required to be provided under the direct control and supervision of the attending physician if the family member demonstrates competency to the satisfaction of the attending physician.

-(4) Nurse practitioners and physician assistants may provide compensable medical services for a period of 30 days from the date of injury or 12 visits [during that 30 day period]on the initial claim, whichever occurs first.
+- (1) Attending physicians and authorized nurse practitioners may authorize time loss and manage medical services subject to the limitations of these rules.
+However, an MCO may designate any medical service provider as an attending physician who may provide medical services to an enrolled worker in accordance with ORS 656.260. - (2) Authorized primary care physicians and authorized nurse practitioners may provide medical services to injured workers subject to the terms and conditions of the governing MCO. - (3) Attending physicians and authorized nurse practitioners may prescribe treatment to be carried out by persons licensed to provide a medical service.
+Attending physicians may prescribe treatment to be carried out [or] by persons not licensed to provide a medical service or treat independently [Those persons not licensed to treat independently or not licensed to provide a medical service, may only provide treatment prescribed by the attending physician which is] only when such treatment is rendered under the physician's direct control and supervision.
+Reimbursement to a worker for home health care provided by a worker's family member is not required to be provided under the direct control and supervision of the attending physician if the family member demonstrates competency to the satisfaction of the attending physician. - (4) [Nurse practitioners and p] Physician assistants may provide compensable medical services for a period of 30 days from the date of injury or 12 visits on the initial claim, whichever occurs first.
 Thereafter, medical services provided are not compensable without authorization of an attending physician.
-Additionally, those nurse practitioners and physician assistants practicing in Type A, Type B, and Type C rural hospital areas as specified in ORS 656.245, may authorize the payment of temporary disability compensation for a period not to exceed 30 days from the date of first visit on the initial claim.
+Additionally, those [nurse practitioners and] physician assistants practicing in Type A, Type B, and Type C rural hospital areas as specified in ORS 656.245, may authorize the payment of temporary disability compensation for a period not to exceed 30 days from the date of first visit on the initial claim.
 Definitions of Type A, Type B, and Type C rural hospitals are contained in ORS 442.470.